That's not exactly, no, it's the exact opposite of that.

 Oh, really?

-Now you re you you may remember, we've talked about her before.
+Now, you may remember, we've talked about her before.

 You remember Bergdahl was the deserter, the supposed deserter, and his platoon mates were describing what all had happened.

-And Harf heard about it, didn't like it, and she went on TV as a spokesman at the State Department, started ripping in to his platoon mates saying, we here know much more than those platoon mates know.
+And Harf heard about it, didn't like it, and she went on TV as a spokesman at the State Department, started ripping into his platoon mates saying, We here know much more than those platoon mates know.

 And she was mean.

-That's what struck me.
+That's what struck me, just arrogant, condescending mean.

 It turns out this woman was once a Middle East analyst at the CIA.

-I said, oh no.
+I said, oh, no.

 They just recycle these people.

-They just go from one place to that her.
+They just go from one place.

-She's just she's back up there.
+She's back up there.

 That's her, and her hair's brown today.

-Ah, just saw her.
+I just saw her.

-Hair was totally, I mean, it she was bright blonde.
+I mean, she was bright blonde.

-I mean, she was like Jenny McCarthy blonde.
+I mean, she was like Jenny McCarthy blonde last time I saw her.

-Remember that time that you opened the door to the janitor's office and saw the 40 surface-to-air missiles that were being hidden in there.
+Remember that time that you opened the door to the janitor's office and saw the 40 surface-to-air missiles that were being hidden in there?

 You remember when that happened when you were in school?